Do you treat acne?

 Yes, this is one of the most common skin issues we deal with.
 We treat acne both medically and aesthetically.
 A consultation with one of our dermatologists is the first step to determine the best course of action.
 Acne is not only for teenagers, but can affect any age group.

 Acne occurs when pores on your face, neck, chest, back or upper arms get plugged.
 This typically results in comedones (blackheads and whiteheads).
 The continuous production of oil by the plugged pore can also result in bacterial overgrowth and inflammation which results in painful acne (pustules or inflammatory cysts).

 What acne treatments do you have?

-After an initial consultation, we will discuss the best possible treatments which can include oral prescriptions, injections, topicals (both prescription and non-prescription), and/or acne surgery/extractions, peels or laser treatments.
+After an initial consultation, we will discuss the best possible treatments which may include oral prescriptions, injections, topical ointments (both prescription and non-prescription) and/or extractions, peels or laser treatments.

 What is acne surgery?

 Acne surgery is a treatment performed by an esthetician in our office working under the supervision of a doctor.
 The purpose is to professionally cleanse the skin, extract blackheads and whiteheads and clean clogged pores.
 Acne surgery helps to reduce current acne outbreaks.
 Patients receiving acne surgery treatments must continue to have periodic visits with the dermatologist for acne management.
 Acne surgeries are often covered by insurance.